Quadratic Chabauty: p-adic height pairings and integral points on hyperelliptic curves: The local height pairing as a Coleman function

 Clearly, when $g-1 \ge j>i$ the form $\omega_i \int \omega_j^\prime$ is holomorphic at $\infty$, while

 We find

 Let $\{\bom_i\}_{i=0}^{g-1}$ be the basis for $W$ which is dual to the basis $\{\omega_i\}_{i=0}^{g-1}$ for the holomorphic forms via the cup product.
 From~\eqref{eq:cup} it follows that

 Recall~\cite[Definition~7.7]{Bes-deJ02} that the constant term of a Coleman integral with respect to a parameter $z$ at a point is the coefficient of $1$ in its expansion which includes both powers of $z$ and non-negative powers of $\log(z)$.
 We are going to normalize our integrals in such a way that the constant term with respect to the parameter $z$ at $\infty$ is $0$.
-We will write $\int_{t_0}$ (recall that $z$ is normalized with respect to $t_0$) for this type of integral, which is the case when all integrands have logarithmic singularities at $\infty$~\cite[Proposition~2.11]{Bes-Fur03} (with worse singularities, integration from a tangential basepoint makes no sense).
+We will write $\int_{\cansec_0}$ (recall that $z$ is normalized with respect to $\cansec_0$) for this type of integral We note that this is the integral from the tangential base point $\cansec_0$ when all integrands have logarithmic singularities at $\infty$~\cite[Proposition~2.11]{Bes-Fur03}.

-\begin{theorem} Let $\tau$ be the pullback of $\hoti$ under $t$.
+\begin{theorem} Let $\tau$ be the pullback of $\hoti$ under $\cansec$.
 Then we have

-\end{theorem} \begin{proof} According to~\cite[Proposition~2.7]{Bes00}, we have that $\tau$, being the pullback of a log function by a section, is a Coleman function on the complement $U$ of infinity in $C$ and if $\delbar$ denotes the $p$-adic del bar operator, then $\delbar d \tau$ is the pullback of the curvature of the restriction of $\hoti$ to $U$ under $t(x)$.
-But the curvature on $\hoti$ is $ -2 \sum_{i=0}^{g-1} \bom_i \otimes \omega_i$ by~\cite[Proposition~\ref{gendata}]{Bes12}, and we obtain